20 Best Things to Do in Athens, Greece

 Once you go through the gate, get ready to explore the Odeion of Herodes Atticus, Parthenon, Athena Nike, and Erechtheion, just to name a few ruins.
 It’s truly breathtaking and, by far, one of the best things to see in Athens!

 Address: Athens 105 58, Greece

 Hours of Operation: 8 AM – 8 PM

 Ready to walk in the footsteps of champions?
 With just a 5 euro admission, enjoy access to the entire stadium and a headset that provides the history as you make your way around.

 Get ready to walk up the giant marble steps, sit in the royal marble chairs, run down the track, stand on the pedestal of champions, and (my favorite) walk down the tunnel where so many athletes had walked before!

-Fun fact: the Panathenaic stadium is the only stadium built completely of marble!
+Fun Athens fact: The Panathenaic stadium is the only stadium built completely of marble!

 Address: Leof.
 Vasileos Konstantinou, Athina 116 35, Greece

 The Temple of Olympian Zeus was by far one of my favorite ruins in Athens.
 I love the details of the Corinthian columns, the little wildflowers growing around them, and all the space to walk around the columns.